Line Friends: Physical stores

-Apart from its online store, physical stores have been opened in Hong Kong (Hysan Place), Chengdu (Sino-Ocean Taikoo Li), Nanjing (Katherine Park), and New York City (Times Square).
+Apart from its online store, physical stores have been opened in:

 The popularity of Line Friends in China surged in 2016.
 During that one year, six physical storefronts were opened.
 At one time, there were as many as twelve of them in different cities in China.
 As their segment of the market became increasingly crowded, however, Line Friends began to phase out its physical presence in China by closing down shops.
 As of May 2021, only the Chengdu and Nanjing stores remained open.

 Collaborations

 On November 21, 2019, it was announced on the official Brawl Stars YouTube channel that Brawl Stars would collaborate with Line Friends, adding new skins based on Line Friends characters.